Teen Drug Abuse

 - Encourage other positive interests and social activities.
 Expose your teenager to healthful hobbies and activities, such as team sports and afterschool clubs.

 - Talk to your teen about underlying issues.
-Substance use can be the result of other problems that cause stress, such as having trouble fitting in, or a recent major change in their lives, like a family move or divorce.
+SUD can be the result of other problems that cause stress, such as having trouble fitting in, or a recent major change in their lives, like a family move or divorce.

 - Get help.
 Teenagers often rebel against their parents, but if they hear the same information from a different authority figure, they may be more likely to listen.
 Other authority figures include sports coaches, family doctors, therapists, or drug counselors.